 The Ratchet Driver slots into Leatherman bit drivers, and its bit holder works with the company's flat bits and 1/4-inch ones made by other brands, using a magnet to keep them securely in place.
 Like most ratchet drivers, Leatherman's has three settings: forward, reverse and full lock.

 Measuring 3.26 inches in length and weighing eight ounces, the add-on is primarily stainless steel, though the setting adjuster is hard plastic.
 Unlike its multi-tools, which are made in the company's Portland, Oregon facility, Leatherman is producing the Ratchet Driver in Taiwan.
 Another notable difference is that it doesn't come with Leatherman's typical 25-year warranty — instead, it's good for two.

-The introduction of the Ratchet Driver makes a ton of sense, particularly given the popularity of Leatherman's Bit Driver Extender, a previous accessory that allows users to get more reach and torque out of their multi-tool screwdriver.
+Last year's introduction of the Ratchet Driver makes a ton of sense, particularly given the popularity of Leatherman's Bit Driver Extender, another accessory that allows users to get more reach and torque out of their multi-tool screwdriver.